 Sublimation of Snow (SOS) Project

 In 2021, water users in the Colorado River Basin experienced an unexpected mismatch between winter snowpack and the resulting spring and summer runoff.
-Snowpack across the headwater basins reached around 80% of average, but snowmelt translated into Colorado River streamflows that were only 30% of average (not the expected 80%).
+By some accounts, snowpack across the headwater basins reached around 80% of average, but snowmelt translated into Colorado River streamflows that were only about 30% of average (not the expected 80%).
 Where did the water go?
 Understanding the dynamics of snow sublimation will be an important component in answering this complex question.
 Snow sublimation occurs when snowpack is lost to the atmosphere, turning directly into water vapor without melting first, bypassing the liquid water phase entirely.
 Snow sublimation may remove as little as 10% or as much as 90% of snowpack from the ground.
 However, much about the process is not well understood, and sublimation is one of the largest sources of uncertainty in hydrologic modeling.

-The Sublimation of Snow Project (SOS), led by Jessica Lundquist at the University of Washington and supported by the National Science Foundation, will measure multiple processes related to sublimation.
+The Sublimation of Snow Project (SOS), led by Dr. Jessica Lundquist at the University of Washington and supported by the National Science Foundation, will measure multiple processes related to sublimation.
 The project goal is to improve and communicate fundamental scientific understanding of when, where, and how much snow leaves the land surface to become water vapor.

 The study aims to understand: